 - 5.4.1 All examination scripts should be marked pseudonymously9.
 Wherever possible summative student work must be submitted and marked pseudonymously.
 There are some situations where it is not feasible to mark work pseudonymously, or where there is no significant scope for bias to affect the outcome of the marking process.
-The following forms of assessment are examples of assessments that are exempt from the need to be submitted and marked pseudonymously: - i assessments where students can be identified during the assessment process (for example, oral presentations, performances, observed practice assessments); - ii assessments where an assessor's familiarity with individual submissions makes anonymity impossible (for example, dissertations, work involving ongoing student/staff interaction, work subject to formal formative feedback); - iii assessments where there are particular circumstances relating to the submission that may identify it as the work of a particular student or group of students (for example, individually negotiated titles, alternative formats relating to a study needs agreement); - iv objective tests, such as multiple choice questions, and other assessments, such as highly structured mathematical or technical problems, where there is little or no opportunity for evaluative interpretation of the answer. - 5.4.2 Blind double marking is the process whereby two assessors work independently and neither marker is aware of the other's assessment decision in formulating their own mark. - 5.4.3 Blind double marking culminates in a single agreed mark. - 5.4.4 For modules at levels 6 and 7, a coursework assignment requires blind double marking if:
+The following forms of assessment are examples of assessments that are exempt from the need to be submitted and marked pseudonymously: - i assessments where students can be identified during the assessment process (for example, oral presentations, performances, observed practice assessments); - ii assessments where an assessor's familiarity with individual submissions makes anonymity impossible (for example, dissertations, work involving ongoing student/staff interaction, work subject to formal formative feedback);

-8 Appendix I, UPR AS12 'Assessments and Examinations - Regulations for Students (Including Requests for Review of Examination Decisions (Appeals Procedure)) (University-Delivered Provision)'
+Appendix I, UPR AS12 'Assessments and Examinations - Regulations for Students (Including Requests for Review of Examination Decisions (Appeals Procedure)) (University-Delivered Provision)'

-9 a pseudonym will be used (ie the Student Record Number) to substitute the student's identity so that the student cannot be identified without referring to additional information.
+a pseudonym will be used (eg the Student Record Number) to substitute the student's identity so that the student cannot be identified without referring to additional information.
 The additional information (eg the student's name, etc) will be held separately to ensure that the document being marked is not attributed to an identified or identifiable student.

-- i it counts for over 50% of the module assessment; and - ii is marked by more than one first marker; and - iii the question or title has been developed and/or agreed on an individual basis. - 5.4.5 An example of an assessment task that must be blind double marked is the individual project/dissertation module.
+- iii assessments where there are particular circumstances relating to the submission that may identify it as the work of a particular student or group of students (for example, individually negotiated titles, alternative formats relating to a study needs agreement); - iv objective tests, such as multiple choice questions, and other assessments, such as highly structured mathematical or technical problems, where there is little or no opportunity for evaluative interpretation of the answer. - 5.4.2 Blind double marking is the process whereby two assessors work independently and neither marker is aware of the other's assessment decision in formulating their own mark. - 5.4.3 Blind double marking culminates in a single agreed mark. - 5.4.4 For modules at levels 6 and 7, a coursework assignment requires blind double marking if: - i it counts for over 50% of the module assessment; and - ii is marked by more than one first marker; and - iii the question or title has been developed and/or agreed on an individual basis. - 5.4.5 An example of an assessment task that must be blind double marked is the individual project/dissertation module.
 Assignments where students, for instance, respond to a common question but draw on practice in order to answer that question do not need to be blind double marked.
-Blind double marking replaces internal moderation. - 5.4.6 Feedback on marked student work must be consistent with the University's Grade Descriptors.
+Blind double marking replaces internal moderation. - 5.4.6 Feedback on marked student work must be consistent with the University's Grade Descriptors (see UPR AS14 D.1.1).